 Social and Sustainable Housing addresses this issue by making it easy for small to medium sized charities, working with the most vulnerable groups, to purchase housing.
 We look for charities with experience of managing housing; a history of good financial management; and confident leadership.

-Many small and medium sized charities who provide In the UK, more than 300,000 people are reported to be homeless or living in inadequate homes.
+In the UK, more than 300,000 people are reported to be homeless or living in inadequate homes.

 SASH enables charities working with vulnerable individuals, to purchase residential property and offer them stable, appropriate housing.